jarrfarr/baofeng-uv5r/README.md

 # baofeng-uv5r

-Modifications, Frequency lists, CHIRP images, Hacks and Tips for your UV-5R Handy-talkies.
+Modifications, Frequency lists, CHIRP images, Hacks and Tips for your UV-5R (and similar) Handy-talkies.

 ---